-The rigorous cohort format and program design require students to be continuously enrolled from the date of admission through and including the successful defense of their dissertation, completion of all course work, revisions and editing of the dissertation.
-Once these steps have been completed and the student has uploaded the final dissertation to ProQuest, the student's degree will post at the next degree posting date (doctoral degree posting dates are in May and December)
+The rigorous cohort format and program design require students to be continuously enrolled from the date of admission through and including the successful defense of their dissertation, completion of all course work, revisions and content editing of the dissertation.
+Once these steps have been completed and the student has uploaded the final dissertation to ProQuest, the student's degree will post at the next degree posting date.